Search Ward MM

-A clinical pharmacist who is an expert in medicine for older people will work with your GP and specalist doctors to create your personalised medication plan.
+A clinical pharmacist who is an expert in medicine for older people will work with your GP and specialist doctors to create your personalised medication plan.

-Your medication expert will monitor your progress, visiting you every 6 weeks and regularly consult with your GP and specalist doctors.
+Your medication expert will monitor your progress, visiting you every 6 weeks and regularly consult with your GP and specialist doctors.

 Thrive will benefit anyone taking 5 or more medications.